AI Roadmap for District Leaders

 With measurements that align to its five-year strategic goals, the district has created a sustainable, coherent system for change.

-Student support team members save time by monitoring academic, behavioral, attendance, and SEL data in a central place to save time and can now provide more proactive student supports.
+Student support team members save time by monitoring data across academics, behavior, attendance, and more in a central place to save time and can now provide more proactive student supports.

-Teachers and counselors received access to SEL data for their students, allowing for individualized support both inside and outside of the classroom.
+Teachers and counselors received access to life skills data for their students, allowing for individualized support both inside and outside of the classroom.

 Get a free demo of Panorama or explore our resources for educators.